 The saga of allegations against former Duke star Zion Williamson continues.

-In court documents published May 10 by attorney Daniel Wallach, Williamson's former marketing agent has served a request for admission that Williamson had knowledge of a variety of separate impermissible benefits both he and his family received from representatives of Duke, Nike and Adidas.
+In court documents published May 10 by attorney Daniel Wallach, Williamson's former marketing agent, Prime Sports, served a request for admission that Williamson had knowledge of a variety of separate impermissible benefits both he and his family received from representatives of Duke, Nike and Adidas.

 The full set of allegations can be found in the Twitter thread below.

-Wednesday night, Wallach reported that Williamson filed for a protective order against the inquiry, seeking a court order to block the requests.
+Wallach reported May 27 that Williamson filed for a protective order against the inquiry, seeking a court order to block the requests.
 Williamson's legal team called the requests "invasive" and "irrelevant" in the filing.
+He also requested a "stay" in the Florida court.

 Williamson signed with Prime Sports Marketing soon after declaring for the 2019 NBA Draft.
 But just seven days before being selected No. 1 overall by the New Orleans Pelicans, the National College Player of the Year filed a lawsuit against the Florida-based group in an effort to terminate the contract.

-Williamson alleged that Prime Sports Marketing, led by president Gina Ford, deceived him into forfeiting his college eligibility, among other unlawful provisions.
+Williamson alleged that Prime Sports Marketing and Ford deceived him into forfeiting his college eligibility, among other unlawful provisions.

 Ford and her company then filed a countersuit for damages in excess of $100 million, claiming that Williamson "breached a contract that he willingly signed."

-The requests of Williamson to admit he and his family received impermissible benefits are part of this most recent lawsuit.
+The requests of Williamson to admit he and his family received impermissible benefits are part of this countersuit.

 Following a request for a statement from Jeffrey Klein, Williamson's lawyer, a spokesman on behalf of Klein directed The Chronicle to a statement from Duke spokesman Michael Schoenfeld in a January article from The News and Observer.